TomHunter1/TomHunter1/README.md

 <br/>

 I'm an operator and technologist who specializes in post-acquisition value creation.
-After 15 years leading AI & Engineering projects at KPMG, I acquired and scaled my own small business, before turning it into a massive a strategic exit.
+After 15 years leading AI & Engineering projects at KPMG, I acquired and scaled my own small business, before turning it into an exit.

 Today, I apply that same hands-on, ROI-focused playbook to my clients' businesses.